 Both fund accounting and payroll are pieces of functionality that can be bought as stand-alone or add-on software features to exiting accounting packages.
 Looking for a fully integrated (all-in-one) option will be the better long-term option to avoid integration issues and paying multiple software vendors a month.

 Large NPOs: Larger organizations will look for enterprise level software with advanced accounting features with large donor management databases.
 This level of organization will want to ensure board members have full clarity of the organizations finances through proper cash management and reporting.
 Forecasts will be far more important to predict the health of your organization into the following year.

 Larger organizations will put a heavy focus in fundraising campaigns and want to ensure their donors are being nurtured and taken care for to ensure continued support.

 Though all NPOs are different, many that rely on similar software solutions encounter the same pain points.
 Here are some common bottlenecks to efficiency in nonprofit accounting software:

-Quickbooks previously offered an industry-specific version of their software built for nonprofits.
+Intuit previously offered an industry-specific version of QuickBooks built exclusively for nonprofits.
 However, as software solutions have migrated into the cloud, Quickbooks no longer offers a specific standalone piece of nonprofit accounting software.
 Current versions of Quickbooks must instead be customized to enable nonprofit-specific functionality.
 For organizations, this requires savvy Quickbooks experts who are capable of customizing the software to meet their organization’s particular need.
 Many NPOs instead look to adopt new nonprofit accounting software solutions that work out of the box.